 It is helpful to begin searching for college scholarships the summer after your junior year, since senior year of high school is the perfect time to apply for college scholarships.
 Many scholarships are specific to high school seniors, giving them plenty of opportunities to earn financial aid before entering college.
 Scholarships are another area where it pays to be proactive.
 Since they open and close at different times over the course of a year, students benefit from searching for opportunities early.

 While scholarships are available for other high school students and in college, high school seniors have an advantage for scholarships in their area.
-If you need help applying for scholarships, you can find additional tips for applying here.
+If you need help on how to get started, you can find additional tips on applying for scholarships.

 When to apply to transfer colleges

 If you are planning to transfer colleges, it is often recommended that students apply to their transfer school at the beginning of their last intended semester at their current school.
 Depending on what point during your education you choose to apply, your current grades may hold more or less weight.

 Your high school transcript will still be a reference if you choose to transfer schools during your first year, so your decision of when to transfer can be influenced by your likelihood of success at prospective schools.
 No matter when you decide to transfer, apply to as many schools as you want and give ample time for your application to go through.
 Don't wait until the last minute to apply!